Human Resources Management

 We are measuring the accuracy with which the department processes payroll checks.
 The total number of payroll checks processed includes departmental requests for typed checks because an automated check contained an error(s) or because an automated check was not generated.

 The training experience is represented by the formal, ongoing efforts that are made within the organization to improve the performance and self-fulfillment of Fulton County employees.
 It is a vital part of the role of Human Resources.
-This measure provides an opportunity for Human Resources to get instant, anonymous feedback.
-The feedback allows the department to enhance the curriculum, make changes to increase relevancy, and identify other parties who might require training.
-The department of Human Resource Management uses its own departmental survey to target internal customers who received services from the department using an individual software.
-This survey occurs annually and the participants varies.
+This measure provides an opportunity for Human Resources to assess the impact training has on employee work skills and performance.